roman-tremmel/rtremmel/_posts/2020-09-20-rstatix_package.md

 ![boxplot_with_pvalues](/assets/img/ggsignif-1.png)

-A very nice function to retrieve all comparisons of all factor levels is included as wll:
+A very nice function to retrieve all comparisons of all factor levels is included as well:

     mtcars %>%
       as_tibble() %>%